Last updated: August 3, 2022

 Legacy

 Though marked by some great environmental achievements, William Kent's initiatives centered whiteness.
 Educated and prosperous, Kent felt entitled to the privilege's society provided for him and his family.
-He believed in – and indeed, helped create – a world, in which whites of European descent were superior.
+He believed in – and indeed worked to maintain – a status quo in which whites of European descent received preferential treatment.

-Some may wish to dismiss or excuse his racism; asserting he was merely a product of his day.
+Some may wish to dismiss or excuse his racism, asserting he was merely a product of his day.
 But that perspective ignores the prominent leaders and politicians of the time who scorned his xenophobia.
-And diminishes the impact Kent's policies had on vulnerable communities both then and now.
+Furthermore, Kent's policies had a consequential impact on vulnerable communities both then and now.
+As the National Park Service is dedicated to sharing accurate stories of history, it is our mandate to tell complete stories that reflect who we are as a society.

 Kent died on March 13, 1928 in Kentfield, California from pneumonia.
 He was survived by Elizabeth, five sons, two daughters, and ten grandchildren.